Japanese Knife Care and Information

 Manganese (Mn) – Does a bit of everything.
 Too much and a blade can be brittle, but helps with tensile strength and wear resistance.

 Silicon (Si) – Great for strength, with similar effect to manganese, but in particular helps to remove oxygen which which can lead to blowholes and pitting in the steel.

 Niobium (Nb) – Helps in steel manufacture to aid fine grain structure, which improves wear resistance and prevents chipping.
-The best know steels use niobium to edge retention results like no other.
+The best known steels use niobium for edge retention results like no other.